gvwilson/sensibleadventures/coriandel/coriandel.md

 spectacles.
 I stood with my back against the wall of the tomb twenty paces away.
 We set our lanterns down a few hands away so that we would not accidentally kick them.
-The Karabandi hooked his to his belt, pulled his left sleeve back with his teeth, and drew his sword across the back of his wrist.
+The Karabandi hooked his to his belt, pulled his left sleeve back with his teeth, and drew his sword across the back of his forearm, far enough from his wrist that the blood would not make his grip slippery.

-A dark splatter of blood fell on the stones at his feet.
+A dark splatter fell on the stones at his feet.
 He held his arm straight out before him, palm up, squeezing and relaxing his fingers as if tickling a cow's udder.
-When he judged enough had fallen he took a twist of cloth from his pocket and tied it around his wrist, using his teeth to pull it tight.
-Then he drew his dagger, the horned one he called a swordbreaker, and waited.
+When he judged enough had fallen he took a twist of cloth from his pocket and tied it around his wrist, using his teeth to pull it tight, then drew his horned dagger.

-We waited, breath after breath, but nothing came.
-Finally the Karabandi lowered his sword and dagger.
+We waited, slow breath upon slow breath, but nothing stirred.
+Finally the Karabandi lowered his blades.

 "Gaaah.
 This is useless."